 - It has diverse solutions to handle data quality problems and has various supporting tools as well.

 - Customer support is very efficient and provides solutions to all queries efficiently.

 - It provides connectivity to a large number of database systems providing flexibility to its users.

 - Informatica Power Center performs well even when working with a large amount of data.

 - Data Integration is unavailable for MacOS.
 If your business uses Apple machines, other ETL tools should be used.

 - PowerCenter is a heavy software its memory utilization is very high and it even crashes when the required resources are not present.

 - The platform performance with ODBC drivers is comparatively slow and time-consuming.

-Based on the factors discussed above, modern businesses with high volumes of data must definitely choose an ETL tool for a smooth data analysis journey.
-Based on our requirements, we can choose to leverage the benefits of any of the above-mentioned ETL Tools.
-However, if you are looking for an easy-to-use, good pricing, secure, highly scalable, cloud or on-premise hosting with customized support, cloud or on-premise servers then Sprinkle should be at the forefront of any business leader.
+Based on the factors discussed above, modern businesses with high data volumes must choose an ETL tool for a smooth data analysis journey.
+Based on our requirements, we can leverage the benefits of any ETL tools mentioned above.
+However, suppose you are looking for an easy-to-use, reasonable pricing, secure, highly scalable, cloud or on-premise hosting with customized support, cloud or on-premise servers.
+In that case, Sprinkle should be at the forefront of any business leader.

-Sprinkle has more than 100+ built-in connectors that easily scale along with your business requirements.
-Its no-code interface allows anyone to ingest data from multiple data sources into your preferred data warehouse and then SQL-based or Python-based transformations are facilitated to reach your final business goal.
+Sprinkle has over 100+ built-in connectors that quickly scale with your business requirements.
+Its no-code interface allows anyone to ingest data from multiple data sources into your preferred data warehouse.
+Then, SQL-based or Python-based transformations are facilitated to reach your final business goal.